-As the disease progresses, the above symptoms (cough, exercise intolerance, tiring) become more pronounced.
+As the disease progresses, the above symptoms (cough, exercise intolerance, tiring) become more serious and obvious.
 The dog will also have difficulty breathing, panting, and have severe coughing after exercise to the point of fainting.

 Additionally, the dog will lose weight.
 The ribs will become prominent and the chest will start to bulge.

-Using a stethoscope, a heart murmurcan be heard over the right side of the chest.
+Using a stethoscope, we can hear a heart murmur over the right side of the chest.
 The worms in the pulmonary arteries can obstruct blood flow and cause the vessels to clot, leading to a condition known as pulmonary thromboembolism.

 Chronic pulmonary thromboembolism causes loss of lung tissue and right-sided congestive heart failure.
 The dog may cough up blood sputum.

-When the worms migrate and live in the vena cava or hepatic veins, they can cause a condition called vena cava syndrome, which leads to liver failure with jaundice, fluid accumulation in the abdominal cavity (ascites), spontaneous bleeding, and anemia.
+When the worms migrate and live in the vena cava or hepatic veins, they can cause a condition called vena cava syndrome.
+This leads to liver failure with jaundice, fluid accumulation in the abdominal cavity, spontaneous bleeding, and anemia.

 In two to three days, the dog will collapse and die.

-Diagnosis is made using a number of blood tests and other means such as X-rays.
+A vet uses a number of blood tests and other means such as X-rays to make a diagnosis.

 The heartworm antigen test is the most accurate test although there are limitations to the test.

 This test identifies an antigen produced by the adult female heartworm but cannot detect infections in which only males are present.